julianpoemp/ngx-jodit/README.md

 ## ngx-jodit</h1>

-Angular wrapper for <a href="https://github.com/xdan/jodit">Jodit</a> WYSIWYG editor.
+Angular wrapper for <a href="https://github.com/xdan/jodit">Jodit</a> WYSIWYG editor (free).
+If you want to use Jodit Pro/Multi/OEM see ngx-jodit-pro below.

 ### Compatibility table